neokt/neokt.github.io/_posts/2017-02-13-topic-modeling-online-petitions.md

 ![conditional probability of success][chart2]

-[chart2]: https://raw.githubusercontent.com/neokt/neokt.github.io/master/images/topic-modeling_chart2.png "conditional probability of success”
+[chart2]: https://raw.githubusercontent.com/neokt/neokt.github.io/master/images/topic-modeling_chart2.png "conditional probability of success"

 I calculated the probabilities of succeeding for each of the 30 petitions I had identified, using the proportions of victorious petitions to all petitions.
 Unsurprisingly, petitions related to food, farming and livestock and animal cruelty tended to be the most successful; these are uncontroversial topics that most people can get behind!
 It was interesting that the topics revealed layered nuances - several topics appeared for government and education, but were separable by their content.
 For example, I labeled a topic “Education - Teaching” and another topic “Education - School Administration”; the former contained words such as “teacher” and “learning”, and the latter contained words such as “district” and “principal”.